jabocken/CV2018Fall/docs/README.md

 accuracy of 83.2% for the above-described CNN model.

 # Conclusion
+Our acheivement of around 80% accuracy with the classification methodologies we used illustrates that relying on proven tools and algorithms for PCB analysis is a viable route.
+Whether for purposes of security or simply quality assurance, companies and other organizations do not have to spend large amounts of money or large amounts of time to achieve product introspection via computer vision.

-Further work on the CNN, perhaps using a deeper network or one with more data available, could improve accuracy beyond the level that we obtained.
+Further work on the CNN, perhaps using a deeper network or one with more data available, could improve accuracy beyond the level that we obtained with that approach.
 More fine-tuning of the non-neural-network approaches would also be useful; while color was indeed a significant factor, perhaps the primary factor, in distinguishing components, additional work using spatial features could improve accuracy.
 For all methods we attempted, we did not try masking the components with anything other than rectangular bounding boxes, so the background colors around the components may or may not have been factors in the accuracies of the methods used.
 Pursuing automatic extraction of components would also be a useful future contribution; our current manual approach is not scalable to large data sets.
+Higher-resolution images may also be useful for improved accuracy as they would provide additional per-component data points for the classification.

 # References